Reviews You Can Rely On

 We have used backcountry ski boots in locations all over the world.
 From the western United States to Canada, Alaska, Peru, Argentina, Chile, and Europe, our testers encountered every type of snow and terrain conditions.
 We found whatever limitations, quirks, or impressive qualities each pair brought to the table.
 In addition to testing out in the wild, we measured, weighed, and flexed each boot in our lab to gain empirical data and see how manufacturer claims held up to our measurements.
 Our testing is ongoing and continuous.
 Through all of the Northern Hemisphere ski season (and beyond, travel climate allowing), we have tester boots out on the snow almost every day.

 Our backcountry ski boot test team has had hours of conversations with people just like you – seeking advice, assessment, and comparisons between the ever-expanding list of options on the market.
-With many decades of experience backcountry skiing, dozens of years spent in ski gear consulting, and thousands of days of touring, ski mountaineering, and human-powered ski guiding under the belts of our test team, we can make authoritative and relatable recommendations.
+With many decades of experience in backcountry skiing, dozens of years spent in ski gear consulting, and thousands of days of touring, ski mountaineering, and human-powered ski guiding under the belts of our test team, we can make authoritative and relatable recommendations.

 • Downhill Performance (35% of overall score weighting)